thomas051083/psd-psw/_opsoc-2021/opsoc-terms-and-conditions.md

         <li>All participants must be from Singapore public agencies.</li>
         <li>Only the first 50 registrants will be considered for the contest.</li>
         <li>Each video entry must be between 20 and 30 seconds in duration.
 Each video entry must not exceed 30 seconds in duration.</li>
-        <li>While the video contest is titled “So you think you can TikTok”, the orientation of videos submitted should be landscape only.
+        <li>While the video contest is titled “Think you can TikTok?”, the orientation of videos submitted should be landscape only.
 Video submissions should aim to emulate the informal and short-format essence of TikTok videos.</li>
         <li>The video resolution for each video submitted must be at least 1080p with a maximum size of 20MB. </li>
         <li>Video entries should be submitted in MPEG, MPG or WMV format.</li>
         <li>Video entries must be recorded from 21 May 2021 to 18 June 2021.</li>